 Family lineage: 1 Peter Callaway, 2 William Callaway, 3 Zachariah Callaway, 4 Sarah Callaway, 5 Eliza Frances Walker,

-6 Emarine Walker, 7 Queen Rebecca Dickerson, 8 Edna Bethel Franklin, 9 Judith Ann Hayward
+6 Emarine Bartram, 7 Queen Rebecca Dickerson, 8 Edna Bethel Franklin, 9 Judith Ann Hayward

 Like several other family legends who got their start in England, 19 year old Peter Callaway craved adventure in a land he thought was calling his name.
 But turning that dream into reality was something else again, especially when he experienced the stomach-turning fact that the cost to finance such a dream would far outweigh his ability to pay for it.
 And he certainly couldn't use a Visa card or drop in for a heart to heart visit with an astute banker, who would certainly question how the loan would be repaid – and when.

 So Peter went to “Plan B” and sold himself to a sea captain, who first agreed to provide him with transportation to America and then sold him to an American settler for 6 pounds.
 In return, the young man was legally bound to serve the investor for up to 7 years in some capacity.
 Both sides profited from this arrangement because:

 - Peter would be able to fulfill his dream of building his life in America;

 - his new master would be getting fairly inexpensive labor to work in his home and fields; and in addition

 - would be granted at least 50 acres of prime land for each headright he sponsored (person transported to America).

 The plan was not without its potential downside, however, since the travelers often became ill and died at sea, leaving the colonist with nothing to show for his investment - unless he could convince the land office that he should still be granted the land because he had lived up to his part of the bargain.